-Let’s look at two coding cases and discuss how to locate and verify the correct codes and review the coding guidelines.
+In the following two coding scenarios, I will explain how to locate and verify the correct codes and review the coding guidelines.

 A 25-year-old male presents with a painful growth above the cleft of the buttocks and is diagnosed with a pilonidal abscess.

-By looking in the ICD-10-CM coding manual Index under Abscess, pilonidal, pilonidal cyst with abscess, it takes us to L05.01.
+Look in the ICD-10-CM coding manual Index under Abscess, pilonidal, pilonidal cyst with abscess, L05.01.

 In the Tabular, this code can be verified as:

 - Postanal dimple with abscess